NRCHKB/NRCHKB.github.io/content/wiki/examples/esp/index.md

 ESP is a microcontroller integrated circuit with Wi-Fi connection and very inexpensive.
 There are several versions of ESP, including ESP32, which is the latest version.
 ESP32 is more powerful and integrates Bluetooth connection.
 A popular option is Itead Sonoff modules which integrate an ESP, but the original firmware is not fully "open" so it cannot be easily added to systems like Node-RED.
 To solve this problem, [ESP Easy](https://www.letscontrolit.com/wiki/index.php?title=ESPEasy) or [Tasmota](https://tasmota.github.io/docs/About/) firmware can be used to transform the ESP module into a simple multi-function sensor device for home automation solutions.

-## Why use an ESP with Node-RED ?
+## Why use an ESP with Node-RED?

 Tasmota and ESP Easy integrate easily with many home automation solutions, usually over MQTT protocol.
 Node-RED has a full set of MQTT nodes, so using this hardware (or anything with MQTT) is simple and robust.
 There are various "MQTT standards" which may be compatible with Tasmota and ESP Easy including Domoticz, Homie, and HomeAssistant; these "standards" are MQTT topic and payload structures which are generally used to make discovery of devices easier.

-## Which ESP to choose ?
+## Which ESP to choose?

 Buy the one which does what you want!
 There are various choices:
 - Plug-and-play modules (Itead Sonoff, Magic Home LED controllers, Shelly, [and more](https://templates.blakadder.com))
-- DIY hardware like ESP8285, ESP8266, ESP 32, or similar with your own set of devices attached to the GPIO
+- DIY hardware like ESP8285, ESP8266, ESP32, or similar with your own set of devices attached to the GPIO

-## Which firmware to choose for Flashing ?
+## Which firmware to choose for Flashing?

 There are many firmware options, including simply writing your own using the Arduino IDE.
 We will focus on the two which seem most popular; they are similar in their operation.
 If you want to use a simple sensor, then Tasmota could be an easier starting point.
 If you want to create rules on-device (advanced use) then ESP Easy may be more robust.